Column Filters

 Custom Filter Functions

-You can define your own filter functions that can be used in the column filters, by using the globalEntities.customFilters
+You can define your own filter functions that can be used in the column filters, by using the globalEntities.customFilters property in state.

 const state: AdaptableUserState = {